Non-commutative nature of $\ell$-adic vanishing cycles: Introduction

-This is called the singularity category of the special fiber and it is naturally a module over the convolution monoidal dg category $\Sing(G)$, where $G=s\times_S s$ is the derived self-intersection of the special point.
-In \emph{loc. cit.}, the authors construct the \emph{$\ell$-adic realization of dg categories} functor (more details will be provided in \ref{ssec: motivic and l-adic realizations of dg categories})
+This is called the dg-category of singularities of the special fiber and it is naturally a module over the convolution monoidal dg-category $\Sing(G)$, where $G=s\times_S s$ is the derived self-intersection of the special point.